IUREDCap/redcap-etl/docs/UserGuide.md

 will be called whenever REDCap-ETL logs a message,

-**Database Logging.** REDCap-ETL can log messages to tables (described above) in the load database specfied on the ETL configuration, i.e., in the same database where the extracted and transformed data from REDCap are loaded.
+**Database Logging.** REDCap-ETL can log messages to tables (described above) in the load database specified on the ETL configuration, i.e., in the same database where the extracted and transformed data from REDCap are loaded.
 The database log is useful for users who do not have access to the ETL server.
 It can also be used to check the status of ETL jobs programmatically.